wimglenn/advent-of-code-data/README.rst

 interactive interpreter.
 Otherwise, the date is found by introspection of the path and file name from which ``aocd`` module was imported.

 This means your filenames should be something sensible.
-The examples below should all parse correctly:
+The examples below should all parse correctly, because they have digits in the path that are unambiguously recognisable as AoC years (2015+) or days (1-25).

 .. code-block::